-best film: Our Hospitality from Buster Keaton (his second feature).
-Our Hospitality isn’t Keaton’s best work but in a down year coming off of 1922—it is the best film of the year.
+best film: Our Hospitality from Buster Keaton (in just his second feature).
+Our Hospitality is not Keaton’s best work but in a down year coming off of 1922—it is the best film of the year.

 - A brilliant premise- a play on the Hatfield and McCoy feud—here we have the Canfield and McKay family.
 The comedy unfolds (after a really good dramatic thunderstorm-aided opening of the two elder namesakes in a deadly gunfight) naturally- progressively unfolds.
 About feuds and bizarre code of honor ethics.